25 Creative Examples of About Us Pages

 In this case, the 25 pictures featured on Band’s About Us page are worth much more than the 170 actual words you’ll read on the page.

-The magical visuals and overall simple look and feel makes this About Us page one of our top picks.
+The magical visuals and overall simple look and feel make this About Us page one of our top picks.

 3. Anton & Irene